Fake Accounts, Fake Content and Staying One Step Ahead

 Report it

-Tell a trusted adult if you shared personal information
+Tell a trusted adult if needed

 Final Message

 Fake accounts, fake reviews, and fake content are now part of everyday online life.
-The goal is not to make you afraid of the internet.
-The goal is to make you informed and confident.